-In an era where the user experience of the product or service is a deal maker for a successful business and designers are focusing on creating user-centered experiences.
-This has led to an increased emphasis on the design process, and the design community has resorted to using various tools and techniques to make our process user-centered.
+In an era where the user experience of the product or service is a deal-maker for a successful business and designers are focusing on creating user-centred experiences.
+This has led to an increased emphasis on the design process, and the design community has resorted to using various tools and techniques to make our process user-centred.

-Design is a process that equips business and design teams with a deep understanding of their users so that they can ideate, prototype, and test user-centered solutions.
-This article illustrates the usage of one such tool that enables design: This is called, Journey Mapping.
+Design is a process that equips business and design teams with a deep understanding of their users so that they can ideate, prototype, and test user-centred solutions.
+This article illustrates the usage of one such tool that enables design: This is called customer journey mapping.

 The actor is the persona or a user who experiences the journey.
 It is a point of view for the whole journey map.
 Actors usually align with personas, and their actions on the map are rooted in data.

 Tips: Create a Persona before journey mapping.
-In the persona, include behavior, attitude, and psychometric details of the user; this will help in defining the journey based on the characteristics of the persona.
+In the persona, include behaviour, attitude, and psychometric details of the user; this will help in defining the journey based on the characteristics of the persona.

 A journey map is associated with a situation in focus, where the user/persona is looking to accomplish a goal.
 A scenario is the description of a situation.
-The Expectation is goal or need to try & achieve the goal.
+The expectation is the goal or needs to try & achieve the goal.
 The scenario can be real or anticipated (if the solution is yet to be created).